StreetStrider/console-ultimate/README.md

     timer:
     {
-      hrtime: true /* tune timers to use hi-precision time */ }
+      // hrtime: true /* tune timers to use hi-precision time */
+      // enabled by default
+    }
 });
 ```